Section 3: Residential Living

 Students do not have to be present for the search, but University personnel will make a good faith effort to contact the student and provide them with written documentation of search authorization either at the time of the search or the next business day.
 During the search, the student may be required to open any locked trunks, suitcases, etc. If the student is not present, any item in the room, including purses, trunks, etc, may be searched.
 The University will take due care to ensure proper handling of student’s belongings, but are not liable for damage or clean up as a result of a room search.Any paraphernalia confiscated during the search that violates State or Federal law will be turned over to Philadelphia Police Department to address according to law.

 Smoking is prohibited in all areas of the residence halls.
 Students found smoking in their apartments, hallways, roofs, stairwells, catwalks, and/or balconies will be in violation of the smoking policy and will be subject to disciplinary action.
 Any used cigarettes, ashtrays, smoking paraphernalia, and/or ashes will be considered a violation of the smoking policy.
+Smoking is, in part, defined as carrying or holding of any lit or ignited pipe, cigar, cigarette, electronic cigarette, or any other lit or battery operated smoking equipment or device.

 SPECIAL ACCOMMODATION REQUESTS